Strasserism: Socioeconomic model

-Strasser's economic model was presented as a form of "planned economy," grounded in the state's control over foreign trade and raw materials.
-However, this "plan" explicitly rejected direct state management of enterprises.
-Instead, Strasser envisioned a system where the state's role was limited to supervision and the issuing of licenses.
-Within this framework, he stressed that individual income, for both workers and managers, should be directly linked to performance and the success of their enterprise through a system of profit-sharing.
-This incentive structure was designed to fuel what he termed "wholesome rivalry" between firms, as each sought to outperform the other for greater reward.
-The nation, as the ultimate owner, would merely collect a fixed "tithe" in kind from all landholders.
+Strasser presented his economic model as a form of "planned economy," where a State Monopoly on Foreign Trade controlled the flow of all raw materials.
+"Vocational Councils" were to manage specific occupational interests and the allocation of economic fiefs, while a hierarchy of local, provincial, and national "Chambers of Estates" were to represent the social stratification of the population and supervise the broader administration.
+This model rejected direct state management of enterprises and confined the government's role to supervision and the issuing of licenses, but commercial autonomy was restricted by a system of "Chambers of Estates."
+These corporatist bodies had the power to intervene in matters of consumption, quality, and enforce a "just price" negotiated between the corporatist bodies and the State.
+Within this framework, Strasser nonetheless stressed that individual income, for both workers and managers, should be directly linked to performance and the success of their enterprise through a system of profit-sharing.
+This was designed to incentivize "wholesome rivalry" between firms, as each firm tries to outperform the other for greater reward.

-Strasser argued that his system, by eliminating private ownership of productive monopolies and reorganizing society along vocational rather than class lines, would truly eliminate the basis for class conflict and restore an "organic" national community.
-However, this reorganization did not seek to eliminate hierarchy.
-On the contrary, grounded in his stated principle of the "inequality of men," it sought to replace the economically defined classes of capitalism with a permanent and formally institutionalized system of estates (Stände).
-This principle was most clearly articulated in his vision for "factory fellowships," where the division between management and labor was to be cemented not as a mere difference in role, but as a state-sanctioned distinction in rank.
-This would create a lasting separation between a new 'estate' of managers—what he termed a "functional aristocracy"—and a subordinate 'estate' of workers.
-This structure was embedded in the system's design from the moment of transition: while a worker received his new status through a share in the enterprise, the factory's original owner could retain control if he was deemed both an "effective manager" and politically reliable, now as its state-sanctioned manager.
+Strasser argued that his system, by eliminating private ownership of productive monopolies and reorganizing society along vocational rather than class lines, would eliminate class conflict and restore an "organic" national community.
+This structure did not seek to eliminate hierarchy.
+On the contrary, consistent with his principle of the "inequality of men," its goal was to replace the economically defined classes of capitalism with a permanent and institutionalized system of estates (Stände).
+Specifically, Strasser proposed the division of the nation into five vocational corporations: workers, peasants, clerks and officials, industrialists, and the liberal professions.
+This principle was most clearly articulated in his vision for "factory fellowships," where the division between management and labour was to be cemented not as a mere difference in role, but as a state-sanctioned distinction in rank.
+He envisioned a new "estate" of managers—which he also called a "functional aristocracy" or "commissioned officers of economic life"—ruling over a subordinate "estate" of workers.
+This hierarchy extended to Strasser's vision for a new political and cultural elite.
+He argued that the state should be governed by a ruling group modeled on the historical ideal of the "Old German knight."
+Selected through the educational system, labour service, and a voluntary military, this elite represented the German equivalent of the English "gentleman."
+Strasser asserted that the cultivation of this elite was the prerequisite for the "Resurrection of the West."

-This entire framework, however, was not grounded in economic pragmatism, but in a deep-seated, romantic anti-modernism that sought to restore an idealized, pre-industrial social order.
-A core tenet of this worldview was a rejection not just of material progress, but of the very idea of human progress itself.
-He compared the stages of human evolution to the life of a man, arguing that any sense of progress is merely a youthful "illusion" that fades with age.
-Strasser questioned the cultural and spiritual value of modern inventions like the automobile and the radio, arguing that human nature remains fundamentally unchanged.
-This rejection extended to the modern industrial city itself, which he condemned as a "nerve-destroying" and "murderous" environment, even proposing that the national capital be moved from Berlin to a smaller, historic town.